Center for Short-Lived Phenomena

 CSLP restructured in 1975, with some activities moved to other portions of the Smithsonian to become the Scientific Event Alert Network, and eventually the Global Volcanism Program.
 Some of its activities and data were subsequently maintained and operated as an independent non-profit entity under the Center for Short-Lived Phenomena name.
 CSLP was hired by Cahners Publishing Co. (since acquired by Reed-Elsevier) in 1977 to provide the pilot editorial content for the Oil Spill Intelligence Report newsletter.
 That publication was the first for Cahners' Newsletter Center business unit, later spun off as Cutter Information Corp (now Cutter Consortium).
 CSLP continued under contract to Cahners and then Cutter for such content for several years.

-The CSLP features as a plot point in Renata Adler's influential novel Speedboat.
+The CSLP features as a plot point in Renata Adler's 1976 novel Speedboat.